Frafou/Public/HEVC Conversion/Readme.md

 1. **ffmpeg** and **ffprobe** which can be downloaded at **https://ffbinaries.com/**
 2. **PSLogging** module which teh script will install

 ## Features
+- Convert Non-HEVC file to HEVC format
 - LogOnly
-- Lognly
-- Feature 3

 ## Installation
 Instructions on how to install and set up your project.

-# Clone the repository
+# Copy File
 Copy PS1 file to a local <Folder>

 # Navigate to the directory